 As a multidisciplinary and interdisciplinary field, Chicana/o Studies contributes to all fields in the humanities and social sciences.
 The curriculum prepares students at the undergraduate level for a multitude of career options.
 Students earning a degree in Chicana and Chicano Studies may pursue careers in areas such as education, humanities, history, anthropology, ethnology, sociology, psychology, social sciences, political sciences, law, social work, business, the arts, and public administration

-- Upon active engagement in course activities and processes the successful student will
+Upon active engagement in course activities and processes the successful student will be able to:

 - Attend educational, cultural, or political activities related to the Chicano/a Latino/a community's social issues.